Financial Planning and Financial Aid Programs

 Financial Aid Termination: Students who do not meet SAP standards for two, consecutive semesters (or their equivalent) may be prohibited from receiving financial aid.
 Students who do not meet SAP standards for two, consecutive semesters (or their equivalent) will be notified, in writing, by the Office of Financial Planning of the pending termination of their financial aid.

-Appealing the Termination of Financial Aid: Students who are notified that their financial aid is being terminated due to their failure to meet SAP standards for two, consecutive semesters are entitled to appeal this decision.
+Appealing the Termination of Financial Aid: Students who are notified that their financial aid is being terminated due to their failure to meet SAP standards for two, consecutive semesters (or their equivalent) are entitled to appeal this decision.
 All appeals must be submitted by the student, in writing (with supporting documentation attached), to the Office of Financial Planning.
 Students are advised to submit financial aid appeals as expeditiously as possible.
 All appeals must be received by the Office of Financial Planning prior to the last day of classes of a student’s subsequent term of enrollment for which they wish to regain aid eligibility.
 A complete financial aid appeal must include the following:

 - An appeal letter addressing the circumstances that contributed to the student not meeting SAP standards and explaining why the student believes that he or she will be able to meet SAP standards in the future.
 Federal guidelines identify the following as legitimate circumstances for failing to achieve satisfactory academic progress: